The Durham Art Walk Holiday Market is a celebration of visual arts and

 of holidays and Christmas.
 The tour will be lit by fire and

 lantern-light and will include hot drinks and gingerbread.
 Tickets on

 sale now!
 Adults $5 and children (ages 4-10) $3.
 Call 919.620.0120 to

 purchase your tickets.

 Enjoy your holidays at Morehead Manor Bed and Breakfast of Durham, North Carolina.
-We (Monica and Daniel) love hosting guests.
+We love hosting guests.
 In addition to the delicious food at our local restaurants and our local food trucks all across Durham, we prepare a delicious gourmet breakfast each morning for our guests.
 Relax and enjoy the holidays with those you love.
 This is the most magical time of the year!